“When we became Masons, we all made a promise as part of our obligation to help out exactly these groups of people.”

 The band camp is held in late July at the site of the Bowl.
 Annually, a total of 180 to 250 of Kansas’ best high school musicians are showcased in this event that includes pre-game and halftime performances.
 The band also performs before the Shrine Bowl Banquet on the Friday night prior to the game and at a downtown parade the next morning.

-Camp fees are sponsored by Masonic and Shrine organizations throughout the state.
+Camp fees are sponsored by various Masonic Organizations throughout the state.
 Any proceeds are used to support the Shriners Hospitals for Children.
-Every year, the Kansas Masonic Foundation also offers an Outstanding Musician Award to one high school senior or incoming college freshman who attended camp.
+Every year the Kansas Masonic Foundation also offers an Outstanding Musician Award ($1,500 Scholarship), a Jeff Atherly Inspirational Award ($1,000 Scholarship) and a Masonic Pride Award ($500 Scholarship) to a band camp student.

 “Why should the football players have all the fun?
 What a great way to get together with your friends from across Kansas, share a few days of playing great music, and be an important part of creating something exciting and entertaining!
 It’s not just an All-State Band; it’s an All-Star Band!
 Thanks to the Kansas Masonic Foundation for funding this important program for Kansas High School students.”